This service is available as an add-on to our Website Development service.

 There was a mix of experience and learning styles in the room.
 I based the first part of the training on the step-by-step guidance, and took the participants through the most frequent tasks.
 As we undertook the tasks together, I demonstrated on a large screen and provided support.
 Some participants required more support through the tasks.
 Others used any extra time to experiment.

-I kept the dummy versions of the live website available for the following few weeks, so the representatives could build their confidence.
+I kept the dummy versions of the live website available for the following few weeks, so the representatives could use them to build their confidence.

 Case study: Manual for an existing website for a charity

 The client was a voluntary sector coalition that promotes Good Governance, a code for the voluntary and community sector.
-They already had a website written in WordPress and administered by a third party, which Code Steering Group was taking on.
-They had a group of people with varying experience in managing WordPress and other websites.
-These had received some basic training as part of the handover, but also needed a how-to manual.
+The Code Steering Group already had a website written in WordPress and administered by a third party, and was now taking on management themselves.
+The members of the new website management team had varying experience in managing WordPress and other websites.
+They had received some basic training as part of the handover, but also needed a how-to manual.

 The client provided administrator access to the website so that I could look behind the scenes.
 There was no need for me to make any changes to the site.

-I provided a sample of one of our websites’ step-by-step guides, which the client approved as a suitable approach.
+I provided a sample of a generic step-by-step guide for one of our hassle-free websites, which the client approved as a suitable approach.

 I also made some recommendations regarding user roles, and minimising the risk of breaking the website.